Timilehinn/softchatjs/packages/softchatjs-react/readme.md

 ```

 Initialize the client.
-Get your projectId on the dashboard.
+Create a free account at: https://www.softchatjs.com

 ```
 import ChatClient from "softchatjs-core";